jaredlutz/AgentGPT/docs/docs/roadmap.md

 # 🚀 Roadmap

-AgentGPT is currently in beta and we have a lot of features planned.
+VerityAI is currently in beta and we have a lot of features planned.
 Here's a glimpse of whats in the works!

 ## Finished features ✔